BojanSrdic/ASP.NET-Core-Projects/Gulliver/Innstant/README.md

-## Create the mapping table of the distance between Gulliver and Innstant.
+## Task 1: Create the mapping table of the distance between Gulliver and Innstant.

 Create a new table in the Gulliver database.
 Tabel columns should contain (GulliverDestinationId, GulliverDestinationName,InnstantDestinationId, InnstantDestinationName, Type)